horaciocome1/simple-recyclerview-touch-listener/README.md

         }));

-  // adding the listener to its recyclerview mRecyclerView.addOnItemTouchListener(listener);
+  // adding the listener to its corresponding recyclerview mRecyclerView.addOnItemTouchListener(listener);
 ```
 ## How to contribute